StellarSand/privacy-settings/Privacy Settings/Facebook-Privacy-Settings.md

 ## General

+#### Contact
+- Allow friends to include my email address in "Download Your Information": Off
-Remove phone number if added
+- Remove phone number if added

-## Security and Login
+## Security and login

+#### Setting up extra security
-- Setting Up Extra Security > Get alerts about unrecognized logins > select Get Notifications and Get Emails
+- Get alerts about unrecognized logins: select Get Notifications and Get Emails

-## Your Facebook Information
+## Your Facebook information

-#### Off-Facebook Activity
+#### Off-Facebook activity
-- Clear history
+- Clear history > Clear History
-- More Options > Manage Future Activity > Manage Future Activity > Future Off-Facebook Activity (Off)
+- More Options > Manage Future Activity > Manage Future Activity > Future Off-Facebook Activity > Turn Off

 ## Privacy

+#### Your activity
+- Who can see your future posts?: Friends
+- Who can see the people, Pages and lists you follow?: Friends

-#### How People Find and Contact You
+#### How people can find and contact you
+- Who can see your friends list?: Friends or Only me
-- Who can look you up using email > Only me
+- Who can look you up using the email address you provided?: Only me
-- Who can look you up using phone number > Only me
+- Who can look you up using the phone number you provided?: Only me
-- Do you want search engines outside of Facebook to link to your profile > No
+- Do you want search engines outside Facebook to link to your profile? > Allow search engines outside of Facebook to link to your Profile > Turn Off

-## Face Recognition
-- Face Recognition > No
+## Profile and tagging

+#### Profile
+- Who can see what others post on your profile?: Friends

+#### Tagging
+- Who can see posts that you're tagged in on your profile?: Friends

+#### Reviewing
+- Review posts that you're tagged in before the post appears on your profile: On
+- Review tags that people add to your posts before the tags appear on Facebook?: On

 ## Location

+#### Location History
-- Location History > Off
+- Turn on Location History for your mobile devices?: Off

-## Apps and Websites
+## Apps and websites
 Remove anything you don't use